Q: Why Should I deal with a Car Broker rather than just going to a dealer?

 Do I need to return my vehicle to the selling dealer for service?

-Whilst dealers may suggest or insist that your new car is brought back to their service department, the reality is:
+While dealers may suggest or insist that your new car is brought back to their service department, the reality is:

 How often should I check my Tyre Pressures?

-Personally, I check my tyre pressures monthly.
+I check my tyre pressures monthly.
 I have a tyre gauge purchased from Repco that I rely on to check the pressures in my tyres.
 Arguably, it’s probably better to check your tyre pressures every second time that you fill your fuel tank.
-High volume petrol centres have good quality air pumps and it only takes a few minutes to do that after you’ve got your fill.
+High volume petrol centres have good quality air pumps, and it only takes a few minutes to do that after you’ve got your fill.

 What should I do if my car breaks down at night?